KlaudjaKaraj/Klaudja/README.md

-- 💻 I'm a passionate junior Python developer , 27 years young based in Germany.
+- 💻 I'm an aspiring junior Python developer , 27 years young based in Germany.
-- 🎓 Bachelor's degree in Technology and Information
+- 🎓 Bachelor's degree in Information and Technology
 - 🌱 I'm on a journey of continuous learning, exploring the vast possibilities that Python offers
 - 👨‍💻 On the lookout for internship opportunities
 - 💬 Let's chat about anything Python or development-related
-- ⚡ Fun fact: Beyond the code, I find balance in the pages of a good book and the zen of yoga poses. 📚🧘
+- ⚡ Fun fact: Beyond the code, I find balance in the pages of a good book and the zen of yoga poses 📚🧘